 Glenford is a tiny village located in the state of Ohio.
-With a population of 164 people and just one neighborhood, Glenford is the 792nd largest community in Ohio.
-Much of the housing stock in Glenford was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 163 people and just one neighborhood, Glenford is the 792nd largest community in Ohio.
+Glenford has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Glenford real estate is some of the most expensive in Ohio, although Glenford house values don't compare to the most expensive real estate in the U.S.